 The Children’s and Young People’s Centre for Justice (CYCJ) works towards ensuring that Scotland’s approach to children and young people in conflict with the law is rights-respecting, contributing to better outcomes for our children, young people and communities.

 We produce robust internationally ground-breaking work, bringing together children and young people’s contributions, research evidence, practice wisdom and system know-how to operate as a leader for child and youth justice thinking in Scotland and beyond.

-We achieve this by focusing on three key activities:
+Our focus is on three key activities:

 These activities are underpinned and connected by communication and knowledge exchange work, which is focused on improving awareness of evidence in different forms, and supporting dialogue between different perspectives, types of knowledge and viewpoints.

 CYCJ is primarily funded by the Scottish Government and hosted by the University of Strathclyde.

 Get in touch via firstname.lastname@example.org or call 0141 444 8622.
 For media enquiries, please contact Charlotte Morris on 0141 444 8705 or email@example.com.